English-speaking banker to be new Polish PM

 Long day

-She resigned the same day that she survived a vote of no confidence in parliament brought by Civic Platform on grounds that she had failed to stop fascist groups from marching around in Warsaw on a Polish holiday on 11 November.
+She resigned the same day that she survived a vote of no confidence in parliament that had been brought by Civic Platform on grounds that she had failed to stop fascists from marching around in Warsaw on a Polish holiday on 11 November.

 Meanwhile, if Morawiecki is to mend fences with EU institutions, he will have a hard job to do.